 Discover some juicy information about the grapes, see images of these well-loved fruits, and get to know the different types of grapes found all over the world today.

 Unlike many of the odd hybrid fruits we see today (ever heard of a Plumcot?), grapes have been around for much longer, potentially as far back as 65 million years!
 Berries of the Vitaceae family, their first cultivation occurred around 8,000 years ago.

 There are 60 species and a near 8,000 varietals of grapes found worldwide.
 We all recognize the lavish portrayal of grape consumption illustrated in Ancient Egyptian hieroglyphics, and you’d be lying if you said you’d never held a bunch of grapes above your head and slowly fed yourself like a queen.

-At the superstore we normally have to choose between “red” or “green” grapes, but this simplification does a horrible disservice to this spectacular fruit!
-Out of the 8,000 types of grapes, we’re going to extrapolate on the favourite 15.
+At the superstore, we normally have to choose between “red” or “green” grapes, but this simplification does a horrible disservice to this spectacular fruit!
+Out of the 8,000 types of grapes, we’re going to extrapolate on the favorite 15.

 Table of Contents

 - 5. Fry Muscadine Grapes